Louis Virtel

 Louis Virtel (/ˈluːɪs vɜːrˈtɛl/; born August 4, 1986) is an American television writer, comedian, pop culture commentator, and podcast host.
 He first rose to prominence after appearing on a 2015 episode of Jeopardy!, where a clip of him answering a clue while emphatically snapping went viral.
-He has since written for publications such as Time, Billboard, and Vulture.
-Additionally, he is currently a writer for Jimmy Kimmel Live!, and has contributed to telecasts hosted by Jimmy Kimmel, such as the 72nd Primetime Emmy Awards and the 95th and 96th Academy Awards ceremonies.
+Virtel has since written for publications such as Time, Billboard, and Vulture.
+As of 2026, he is a writer for Jimmy Kimmel Live!, and has contributed to telecasts hosted by Jimmy Kimmel, such as the 72nd Primetime Emmy Awards and the 95th and 96th Academy Awards ceremonies.
 Virtel has also co-hosted the Crooked Media podcast Keep It! since 2018.

 Early and personal life

 Virtel was born August 4, 1986.
 He grew up with a large family in Lemont, Illinois and graduated from Lemont High School in 2004.
-He received a bachelor's degree in journalism and theater from the University of Iowa in 2008.
-Virtel, who has been openly gay throughout his adulthood, has stated that growing up in Lemont proved alienating, and that he did not realize that living as an openly gay person was possible until he met a gay neighbor in his teenage years.
+Virtel received a bachelor's degree in journalism and theater from the University of Iowa in 2008.

+Virtel, who has been openly gay throughout his adulthood, has stated that growing up in Lemont proved alienating, and that he did not realize that living as an openly gay person was possible until meeting a gay neighbor in his teenage years.